gisinnovationmy/RandomPointsonLines/README.md

 ## Functionality

-- Allows users to create a specified number of random points along selected line layers.
+- Allows users to generate a specified number of random points along selected line layers.
 - Allows users to choose specific line layers from the active QGIS project to apply random point generation.
 - Allows users to set the exact number of random points to generate for better control and flexibility.